 Accurate and valuable data collection requires planning and validation.
 It involves the following techniques:

-- Data Validation: In database management systems (DBMS), data validation rules are set up to ensure that only correct and acceptable data is fed into the database, maintaining the quality of the data.
+- Data Validation: In a DBMS, data validation rules are set up to make sure that only correct and acceptable data is fed into the database, thus maintaining the quality of the data.

-- Constraints: Different types of constraints like primary key constraints, and foreign key constraints help in enforcing data integrity rules, guaranteeing that the information stored in the database remains precise and consistent.
+- Constraints: Various constraints include primary key constraints and foreign key constraints that aid in enforcing data integrity rules.
+Therefore, the database will always maintain correct and consistent information.

-- Referential Integrity: DBMS maintains integrity by using key constraints.
-This ensures that relationships between entities are correctly upheld, preventing any inaccurate records and keeping the data consistent.
+- Referential Integrity: DBMS ensures integrity with the help of key constraints.
+Thus, the relationships between entities are properly maintained without having any erroneous records and keeping data in a coherent state

 - Data Normalization Employing normalization techniques in database design helps to diminish redundancy in data storage and guarantees data integrity by reducing update anomalies.